 Ram Dass and Raghu have a conversation around social action and keeping our quietness and love in 2017.

 Ram Dass talks about balancing ourselves, social responsibility, why he puts President Trump on his puja (prayer) table, and cultivating love for everyone no matter their beliefs.
-Ram Dass leaves us with perspective and insight on keeping our quietness and love in the coming year.
+Ram Dass leaves us with perspective and insight on keeping our quietness and love in 2017.

 No Politics (Opening) – Ram Dass talks about his recent visit with his friend, California Governor Jerry Brown.
 Despite the political struggles in California, the old friends stuck to topics like love and Buddhism.